opd-ai/webminer/YOUR_COMPUTER_ALREADY_WORKS_FOR_FREE.md

 ### "Won't This Destroy My Computer?"

 **Also fair.** Some early mining software was poorly designed and could damage hardware.
+(Think "my laptop became a space heater" levels of poor design.)

 **Modern ethical mining systems:**
 - Limit CPU usage to safe levels (typically 15-50%)